CPunch/Cosmo/docs/objects.md

 ```
 proto Test
     function __init(self)
-        // __init is required for an object to be instantiated, the 'self' passed is the newly allocated object with it's proto already set to
+        // __init is required for an object to be instantiated, the 'self' passed is the
+        // newly allocated object with it's proto already set
     end

     function print(self)